contiva/sap-integration-suite-client/README.md

 ## 🧰 Library Architecture

-The library is designed with flexibility in mind:
+The library is designed to be a lightweight API client:

-1. **Core SAP API Client**
+- **Core SAP API Client**
   - Connects directly to SAP APIs
-   - Handles authentication, error handling, and data formatting
+  - Handles authentication and data formatting
-   - Can be used independently without any web framework
+  - Can be used in any Node.js application

-2. **Optional Express Integration**
-   - Factory functions that create Express routers
-   - Each factory accepts a custom SAP client instance
-   - Allows for multi-tenant API endpoints
+  - No external dependencies other than axios and dotenv

 This architecture allows you to:
 - Use the library in any Node.js application
-- Integrate with Express or other web frameworks
 - Create multiple client instances for different SAP tenants
-- Mix and match clients with different route handlers
+- Integrate with any framework of your choice

 ## 🛠️ Development